-out the offending beneficiary, other beneficiaries may sue the trustee for not exercising that authority.
-Exercising or failing to exercise this type of authority is often viewed as a lose-lose proposition.
-Due to the increased litigation risk posed by such provisions, some trustees require that this type of provision be eliminated (trust modified) before taking on the trustee role.
+So, settlors can incorporate provisions that protect a trustee from liability or grant a trustee the authority to handle a beneficiary participating in criminal activities.
+Such provisions may also act as a deterrent and encourage a beneficiary to avoid criminal activities or else lose his or her rights to trust distributions and trust assets.
+Trustees, however, may want to be wary of these types of provisions.
+A trustee's ability to cut a beneficiary out or eliminate distributions is a fruitful area for litigation risk.
+A beneficiary who is cut out may sue and argue that the trustee abused its discretion or otherwise violated its fiduciary duties in making that decision.
+Conversely, if the trustee does not act to cut out the offending beneficiary, other beneficiaries may sue the trustee for not exercising that authority.
+Exercising or failing to exercise this type of authority is often viewed as a lose/lose proposition.
+Due to the increased litigation risk posed by such provisions, some trustees require that this type of provision be eliminated (trust modified) before taking on the trustee role due.

-F. Modification of a Trust to Address a Beneficiary's Criminal Activities
+F. Modification Of A Trust To Address A Beneficiary's Criminal Activities

-When a trust document is silent about a beneficiary's criminal activities, another consideration is whether a trust can be modified to stop distributions [\493] to or otherwise protect trust assets from a beneficiary who commits a crime.
+Where a trust document is silent about a beneficiary's criminal activities. another consideration is whether a trust can be modified to stop distributions to or otherwise protect trust assets from a beneficiary who commits a crime.
 A settlor of a revocable trust can amend the trust and omit beneficiaries.
+Tex.
+Prop.
+Code §112.051(a) ("A settlor may revoke the trust unless it is irrevocable by the express terms of the instrument creating it or of an instrument modifying it."); Snyder v.
+Cowell, No. 08-01-00444-CV, 2003 Tex.
+App.
+LEXIS 3139 (Tex.
+App.-El Paso Apr.
+10, 2003, no pet.).

 Regarding an irrevocable trust, a trustee must seek judicial modification of the trust.
-96 Texas Property Code 112.054 provides:
+Texas Property Code 112.054 provides: